Some French fuel stations run dry as refinery strike grinds on | Headlines

 Some French fuel stations run dry as refinery strike grinds on

-Some fuel stations along France's borders have run dry on the ninth day of strikes that have disrupted TotalEnergies' refining and delivery of oil products, the country's petroleum industry body said on Wednesday.
+Some fuel stations along France's borders have run dry on the ninth day of strikes that have disrupted TotalEnergies' refining and delivery of oil products.
+About 12% of service stations are experiencing some shortages, with the number in the northern Hauts-de-France region at 30%, government spokesperson Olivier Veran said.

+Some fuel stations along France's borders have run dry on the ninth day of strikes that have disrupted TotalEnergies' refining and delivery of oil products.

+About 12% of service stations are experiencing some shortages, with the number in the northern Hauts-de-France region at 30%, government spokesperson Olivier Veran said.
+The Northern Pas-de-Calais department said it was banning the sale of petrol and diesel in jerrycans and other portable containers.

+The UFIP petroleum industry body said problems at service stations were due to logistics and not insufficient supplies.
+"The situation is tensed but there is currently no shortages in supply due to the strikes," a spokesperson said.

 A walkout by hard-left CGT trade union members at TotalEnergies has disrupted operations at two refineries and two storage facilities, while two Exxon Mobil refineries have faced similar problems since Sept.
 20. The action remains the same as previous days, CGT spokesperson Thierry Defresne said, while adding the strike at TotalEnergies' Feyzin refinery - which had allowed a few deliveries through on Tuesday - had tightened again.